Motivic homological stability of configuration spaces: Stability for

 \section{Stability for $X=\A^d$}

 In the case where $X=\A^d$ we can prove stability in the category $\DM(S,\Lambda)$ instead of $\DA(S,\Lambda)$.
 Note that a similar result was claimed in \cite{horelmotivic} but the proof is incorrect.
-It was based on the claim that the Betti realization functor on $\DMT(S,\Lambda)$ detects connectivity but this is not the case.
+It was based on the erroneous claim that the Betti realization functor on $\DMT(S,\Lambda)$ detects connectivity.
 Here we replace the Betti realization by the associated graded for the weight filtration which indeed detects connectivity and is still sufficiently close to the Betti realization in this case.